IAEA-NDS/inst-finder/README.md

 # inst-finder
 INST-FINDER is an utility for EXFOR INSTITUTE coding.
+After instllation of Python3, install a module "pyperclip" by
+> pip install pyperclip

 Place all files in one folder and run it by

 > python3 inst-finder.py trans.9127